ANCHORS

 Triggered adults often create a negative prediction of the future, in which their needs will not get met. - Egocentricity

-In reality, almost nothing anyone else does is ever about us.
-But when we are triggered, we revert to this egocentric thinking and take things personally. - Need for Approval
+When we are triggered, we revert to this egocentric thinking and take things personally. - Need for Approval

 Lack of approval, acceptance or love is a real threat to an infant or child's survival because they are so dependent upon others.
 They need others to love, accept and approve of them.